AdaCore/gnatstudio/docs/users_guide/vcs.rst

 *CVS*
   .. index:: VCS, CVS

   The Concurrent Version System.
-To use this, you must have a `patch` command, which usually comes with CVS.
+To use this, you must have a :program:`patch` tool, which usually comes with CVS.

 *Git*
   .. index:: VCS, Git